Henry Ford Museum in Dearborn, Michigan, presents "Behind the Magic:

 Greenspan in Newark, New Jersey.
 He is also the voice of Abis Mal, a clumsy thief who accidentally

-animated feature The Incredibles, is born in Elizabeth, New Jersey.
+feature The Incredibles, is born in Elizabeth, New Jersey.
+She also

 The NBC-TV series Walt Disney's Wonderful World of Color airs "The Golden